Matthew Davidson: Awards and experience

-Photographer Robert M. Knight invited Matthew to join “The Brotherhood of the Guitar” (BOTG).
+Photographer Robert M. Knight invited Davidson to join “The Brotherhood of the Guitar” (BOTG).
 The BOTG is a project launched by Knight and sponsored by Ernie Ball.
 The BOTG’s purpose is to shine a spotlight on a select group of unsigned up-and-coming young guitar players from around the world.
-Matthew was the featured BOTG member in the Sept.
-2013 issue of "At:Guitar Center" magazine.
+Davidson was the featured BOTG member in the September 2013 issue of Guitar Center magazine.

-Matthew was selected by The Grammy Foundation to attend both 2014 and 2015 Grammy Camp in Nashville, TN hosted by Belmont University.
-The camp offered high school students a week-long immersive music experience, focusing on all aspects of commercial music and taught by industry professionals Applicants were selected based on submissions of performance and interview videos.
+Davidson was selected by The Grammy Foundation to attend both 2014 and 2015 Grammy Camp in Nashville, Tennessee, hosted by Belmont University.
+The camp offered high school students a week-long immersive music experience, focusing on all aspects of commercial music and taught by industry professionals.
+Applicants were selected based on submissions of performance and interview videos.

 In 2013, he placed in the Top 10 in an international guitar contest sponsored by Capitol Records and The Beach Boys.

-Matthew won his first electric guitar in the 2007 James Burton Guitar Showdown.
+Davidson won his first electric guitar in the 2007 James Burton Guitar Showdown.
 He was the youngest of eight student guitarists selected to play with Kenny Wayne Shepherd at his 2009 Artbreak Concert.
 He has played at the B.B.
 King Museum and the B.B.
-King Homecoming Concert in Indianola, MS and the Delta Blues Fest in Greenville, MS, where in addition to his own set, he sat in with Honeyboy Edwards for a few songs.
-Matthew has played at the Pinetop Perkins Homecoming Celebration and the famous Ground Zero (blues club) in Clarksdale, MS. Matthew performed at the Dallas International Guitar Festival and in the Youth Showcase at the 2011 International Blues Challenge in Memphis, TN, jamming at the B. B. King Blues Club while he was there.
-Other venues where Matthew has performed are The Strand Theatre (Shreveport, Louisiana), Temple Theater (Meridian, Mississippi), The Ellis Marsalis Center in the Musicians' Village, New Orleans Mint in New Orleans, LA and the Shreveport Municipal Memorial Auditorium, home of the famed Louisiana Hayride.
-In 2013, Matthew was invited to join Kenny Wayne Shepherd on stage at the 59Twenty Music Festival in Meridian, MS.
+King Homecoming Concert in Indianola, Mississippi, and the Delta Blues Fest in Greenville, where in addition to his own set, he sat in with Honeyboy Edwards for a few songs.
+Davidson has played at the Pinetop Perkins Homecoming Celebration and the famous Ground Zero in Clarksdale, Mississippi.
+Davidson performed at the Dallas International Guitar Festival and in the Youth Showcase at the 2011 International Blues Challenge in Memphis, Tennessee, jamming at the B. B. King Blues Club while he was there.
+Other venues where Davidson has performed are The Strand Theatre (Shreveport, Louisiana), Temple Theater (Meridian, Mississippi), The Ellis Marsalis Center in the Musicians' Village, New Orleans Mint in New Orleans, and the Shreveport Municipal Memorial Auditorium, home of the Louisiana Hayride.
+In 2013, Davidson was invited to join Kenny Wayne Shepherd on stage at the 59Twenty Music Festival in Meridian, Mississippi.

-Matthew was selected out of several hundred applicants to be the guitarist for the 2011 Kidd Kraddick Rock Camp Band.
-As part of this camp, Matthew had the opportunity to perform live on the air on the nationally syndicated radio show "Kidd Kraddick in the Morning".
+He was selected out of several hundred applicants to be the guitarist for the 2011 Kidd Kraddick Rock Camp Band.
+As part of this camp, Davidson had the opportunity to perform live on the air on the nationally syndicated radio show "Kidd Kraddick in the Morning".

-Matthew has had the honor of sharing the stage with Joe Osborn, Jerry Beach, Brady Blade, and Patrick Stump from Fall Out Boy.

-Matthew's musical taste was largely acquired from listening to his dad's CD collection of music by The Beatles, Eric Clapton, Stevie Ray Vaughan, John Mayer and Creedence Clearwater Revival.
+Davidson has had the honor of sharing the stage with Joe Osborn, Jerry Beach, Brady Blade, and Patrick Stump from Fall Out Boy.
+Davidson's musical taste was largely acquired from listening to his father's CD collection of music by The Beatles, Eric Clapton, Stevie Ray Vaughan, John Mayer and Creedence Clearwater Revival.